raphaelsty/cherche/docs/rank/rank.md

 # Rank

 Rankers are models that measure the semantic similarity between a document and a query.
-The ranker allows to reorder the documents retrieved by the retriever based on the semantic similarity between the query and the documents retrieved.
+Rankers filter out documents based on the semantic similarity between the query and the documents.
 Rankers are compatible with all the retrievers.

 ## key, on and k parameters

 The `key` parameter is mandatory for `ranker.Encoder` and `ranker.DPR` but not needed for `ranker.ZeroShot`.
 The `key` parameter is the unique identifier of the documents in the corpus.

-The `on` parameter allows the ranker to be used on multiple fields.
+We can use ranker on multiple fields with the `on` parameter.
 Rankers will concatenate selected fields to calculate the embeddings of the documents.

-Rankers all have a `k`-parameter during the initialization which allows to select the number of documents to keep after the ranking.
-When the `k` parameter is set to the default value, i.e. `None`, the ranker will not drop any documents, it will only reorder them.
+The k parameter of ranker allows selecting the number of documents to keep after the ranking.
+By default, rankers will reorder documents without dropping any.

 |      Ranker     | Precomputing |                                                          GPU                                                          |
 |:---------------:|:------------:|:---------------------------------------------------------------------------------------------------------------------:|